Silver

 silverware and jewelry that was sold to local retailers.
 In 1852 or 1853, the fashionable jewelry and

-silver retail business Bailey and Company hired Sharp to make silver
+silver retail business of Bailey & Company hired Sharp to make silver

 exclusively for the firm.
-In the mid-1860s, Sharp left Bailey and Company and
+In the mid-1860s, Sharp left Bailey & Company and

 year.
 Sharp produced revival-style